KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 **Scenario 3**: Java 8 is installed on the node, but it’s not in the default JAVA_HOME path.

-If you already have Java 8 installed and want to reference that one one there is a script to remove the existing path and another script to set the new path for the kylo apps.
+If you already have Java 8 installed, and want to reference that installation, there is a script to remove the existing path and another script to set the new path for the kylo apps.

 .. code-block:: shell